TomPace101/nanopore_diffusion/notes.md

 Should we get rid of results and just use info directly?
 Or go the other way and put modelparameters as one entry, metadata as another, etc?
-It's certainly easier for the program to make use of the data in one big bucket, but of course that increases the chancse of a collision.
+It's certainly easier for the program to make use of the data in one big bucket, but of course that increases the chance of a collision.
 Maybe we need something like in postproc, where it can drill down?

 The right way to think about this is a data flow diagram.